riotkit-org/docker-php-app/README.md

 #### 3. NGINX

-Replace NGINX configuration file at path */etc/nginx/nginx.conf* or at */.etc.template/nginx/nginx.conf.j2*
+Replace NGINX configuration file at path */.etc.template/nginx/nginx.conf.j2*

 Check also docker environment variables prefixed with *NGINX*.

+#### 4. PHP

+Check `PHP_*` environment variables, when the variables are not enough, then replace configuration files in /.usr.template

-#### 4. Add a cron job
+#### 5. Add a cron job

-Replace cron job at /etc/cron.d/www-data.j2 with your own.
+Replace cron job at /.etc.template/cron.d/www-data.j2 with your own.

 ```bash
 */5 * * * *   www-data   bash -c "something;"